-- a.
-Placement: Line 2 must be the second visible line on the label.
-This line must show the class and processing category of the mail in the sack or tray and other information as specified by standards.
-Except as provided in 27.0 for combined mailings, Periodicals publications must use one of the following for Line 2 class information: - 1.
+- Line 2 must be the second visible line on the label.
+This line must show the class and processing category of the mail and other information as specified by standards. - b.
+Periodicals publications must use one of the following for Line 2 class information: - 1.
 "PER." - 2.
-"NEWS" if published weekly or more often or if authorized newspaper treatment as of March 1, 1984. - b.
-Codes: The codes shown below must be used as appropriate on Line 2 of sack, tray, and pallet labels.
+"NEWS" if published weekly or more often or if authorized newspaper treatment as of March 1, 1984.